yquake2/yquake2/doc/040_cvarlist.md

   scaling factor of the underlying display.
 Example: The displays scaling factor is 1.25 and the user requests 1920x1080.
 The client will render at 1920\*1.25x1080\*1.25=2400x1350.
-  When set to `0` (the default) the client leaves the decision if the window should be scaled to the underlying compositor.
+  When set to `0` the client leaves the decision if the window should be scaled to the underlying compositor.
 Scaling applied by the compositor may introduce blur and sluggishness.
   Currently high dpi awareness is only supported under Wayland.
+  Defaults to `0` when build against SDL2 and to `1` when build against SDL3.

 * **vid_maxfps**: The maximum framerate. *Note* that vsync (`r_vsync`)
   also restricts the framerate to the monitor refresh rate, so if vsync